 Diet and Nutrition

-Portable size good for traveling
+Portable size that's good for traveling

-Requires adequate mental stimulation
+Requires ample mental stimulation

 More Dog Breeds and Further Research